mcimini/Gradualizer/README.md

 # The Gradualizer

-tool support for Gradual Typing.
+Support tool for Gradual Typing.